Top Lane Tier List Patch 26.13 — Best Top Laners LoL 2026

 Garen

-• Exceptionally low skill floor with one of the game’s best win rates
+• Exceptionally low skill floor with consistently strong results

 • Strong into most melee matchups and punishing against immobile champions